Healthcare and Care with Distance-spanning Technologies

 “It is a smart move from several of perspectives for the Nordic region to continue to pioneer work on how our communities can deal with these demographic changes using various kinds of digital and remote solutions.”

-The VOPD project was made a priority by the Nordic Council of Ministers under its Swedish presidency in 2018.
-The Nordic Welfare Centre and the Centre for Rural Medicine in the Swedish region of Västerbotten are managing the project with support from Nordregio, an international research centr
+The VOPD project is a prioritised project of the Nordic Council of Ministers within the framework of Sweden’s presidency of the council in 2018.
+The project is being managed by the Nordic Welfare Centre and the Centre for Rural Medicine in the Swedish region of Västerbotten with support from Nordregio, and will end in 2021.

 19 Sep 2019